LOADING ...

 And so on

-In small talk strangers, his French alien but correct
+In small talk between strangers, his alien but correct

 Mine halting but eager to

-And some later the dolmus slowed at a crossroads lit by a single lightbulb
+And miles later the dolmus slowed at a crossroads lit by a single lightbulb

 The dumped my guitar and rucksack at my feet

-And waving away my thanks returned to the
+And waving away my returned to the boot

-Only to reappear with a pair of crutches
+Only to with a pair of alloy crutches

-Which he leaned against the rear of the Mercedes.
+Which he leaned against the wing of the Mercedes.

 He reached the car and lifted my companion out